crcdng/tezos-dev-resources/list.md

 ### C#

-* Netezos: "Netezos is a cross-platform Tezos SDK for .NET developers, simplifying the access and interaction with the Tezos blockchain." https://github.com/baking-bad/netezos (MIT License)
+* (possible deprecation, no update for 6 months) Netezos: "Netezos is a cross-platform Tezos SDK for .NET developers, simplifying the access and interaction with the Tezos blockchain." https://netezos.dev/ https://github.com/baking-bad/netezos (MIT License)

 ### JavaScript / Typescript